Divyansh2992/Ethos/README.md

 ---

-If you'd like, I can (a) copy the sample images into `docs/images/` for you here, (b) run a history purge and force-push (with confirmation), or (c) add pre-commit hooks to prevent future leaks.
+If you'd like, I can (a) copy additional screenshots into `docs/images/`, (b) run a history purge and force-push (with confirmation), or (c) add pre-commit hooks (Husky) to prevent future leaks.
 Tell me which and I'll proceed.

 ### Product Development Challenge PDF
 If you have a PDF named `Product Development Challenge.pdf` (containing the spec or pitch deck), place it in the repo root or `docs/` and I can include a short summary and link from this README.
 If you want, upload the PDF and I'll extract the key points and wire them into this README.